nitad54448/yappari-5-1/README.md

 <details>
   <summary>Note to users</summary>

   There is no warrantee whatsoever for using this program.
 Use it if you want, see CC-BY-NC-ND [licence](https://creativecommons.org/licenses/by-nc-nd/4.0/), but you will probably not receive much help from me as everything is in this documentation file.
 If you don't want to use it... don't use it.
 There are many other programs, some commercial and some free... and likely some are better than this one.
 If you find an error (reproducible) you can post the details in __Releases/Join discussion__ forum so I can check.
-I will answer if there is a bug or if the issue is not covered by this Help file (I will not answer any email messages related to Yappari, basically read the doc file, think, and if something os wrong go to __Join discussion__).
+I will answer if there is a bug or if the issue is not covered by this Help file (I will not answer any email messages related to Yappari, basically read the doc file, think, and if something is wrong go to __Join discussion__).
 </details>

 <details>